 The creation of these APIs will be steered by a work group consisting of a steering team, stakeholders from the server-side Swift community, and anyone who wants to get involved.
 The work group consists of three roles: steering team member, stakeholder, and contributor.
 Participants may have more than one role in the work group.

-Everyone is welcome to contribute to the Server APIs Work Group through participating in a range of activities including joining as a stakeholder, participating in design discussions, asking or answering questions on the mailing lists, reporting or triaging bugs or by submitting pull requests to the project(s) for implementation or tests.
+Everyone is welcome to contribute to the Server APIs Work Group through participating in a range of activities including joining as a stakeholder, participating in design discussions, asking or answering questions on the forums, reporting or triaging bugs or by submitting pull requests to the project(s) for implementation or tests.

 Analagous to the primary Core Team for Swift, the work group has a steering team that is responsible for providing overall technical direction, ensuring co-ordination both between the various API efforts (for example around network security and HTTP integration for HTTPS) and with the wider Swift Core Libraries and language.
 Membership of the steering team is contribution based and is expected to evolve over time.